Variability hypothesis: Contemporary controversies

-That same year, a mathematics research paper presenting a possible evolutionary explanation for the variability hypothesis was peer-reviewed, accepted, and formally published in The New York Journal of Mathematics.
-Three days later that article was removed without explanation and replaced by an unrelated article by different authors.
+In 2017, a mathematics research paper by Theodore P. Hill and Sergei Tabachnikov, presenting a possible evolutionary explanation for the variability hypothesis, was peer-reviewed, accepted, and formally published in The New York Journal of Mathematics.
+Three days later, that article was removed and replaced by an unrelated article by different authors.
 This caused debate within the scientific community and international publicity.
+A revised version was subsequently peer-reviewed again and published in the Journal of Interdisciplinary Mathematics.